 This aspect has been heavily focused on by the media.
 In trying to find an explanation for such a brutal attack carried out by a 14-year-old boy, the scenes of violence on television and in film have been cited as an influence on Daniel, leading him to carry out a ‘copy’ of the crime.

-Due to the media portrayal of Daniel Bartlam and the attention given to the murder plot featured in Coronation Street, he has been labeled the ‘Coronation Street Killer‘ within some articles and this label will undoubtedly stay with him.
+Due to the media portrayal of Daniel Bartlam and the attention given to the murder plot featured in Coronation Street, he has been labeled the ‘Coronation Street Killer‘ in some articles and this label will undoubtedly stay with him.

 In many cases of children who kill their parents, there has been a history of abuse and neglect within the home and the killing can be the breaking point for the child, but not all.
 Certainly, the case of Daniel Bartlam is one where the motive is unclear; there is no evidence of abuse within the family home at any time.

 Studying Children and Teens Who Kill

-Dr. Kathleen Heide is a professor of criminology at the University of South Florida, Tampa and has studied children who kill their parents extensively.
-In comparing cases, she has found there are factors which may increase the risk of a child showing such violence against a parent, such as a dysfunctional family, ongoing family violence in the home, a deterioration of conditions within the home and a heightened vulnerability to stresses in the home for the child.
+Dr. Kathleen Heide is a professor of criminology at the University of South Florida, Tampa, and has studied children who kill their parents extensively.
+In comparing cases, she has found there are factors that may increase the risk of a child showing such violence against a parent, such as a dysfunctional family, ongoing family violence in the home, a deterioration of conditions within the home, and a heightened vulnerability to stresses in the home for the child.

-Dr. Heide has defined three categories for children who kill their parents from her research:
+Dr. Heide has defined three categories of children who kill their parents in her research: